dkumor/rtcbot/README.md

 This example uses RTCBot to live stream a webcam to the browser.
 For details, please look at [the tutorials](https://rtcbot.readthedocs.io/en/latest/examples/index.html).

+Python code that streams video to the browser:

 ```python
 from aiohttp import web
 routes = web.RouteTableDef()